nolyme/oly/README.md

 ### Why

-- hide the complexity of server-side rendering
+1. hide the complexity of server-side rendering
-- make code between client/server consistency
+2. make code between client and server consistency
-- easily and quickly test everything
+3. easily and quickly test everything
-- unify contexts into one single class
+4. unify contexts into one single class

 ### Overview